bradserbuddy/Buddy-Android-SDK/README.md

     Compile 'com.buddy:androidsdk:0.1.+'

-At this point you should be able to import from com.buddy.sdk to access the Buddy Classes (e.g. import com.buddy.sdk.BuddyClient)
+At this point you will be able to import from com.buddy.sdk to access the Buddy Classes (e.g. import com.buddy.sdk.BuddyClient)

 ### Install Locally